 But also included is the equitable distribution of liabilities.

-And for many spouses, the debts accumulated during or brought into the marriage is greater than the assets.
+And for many divorcing spouses, the debts accumulated during or brought into the marriage are greater than the assets in the marital estate.

 Let’s go back to Jennifer and Mike and talk about their $25,000 wedding.

 Mike had always dreamed of a big wedding.
 So he and Jen hosted 300 guests with an all-you-can-eat buffet, open bar and dancing until midnight!
 No expense was spared and everyone in attendance had the time of their lives.

 But as any couple knows, coming up with that kind of cash for a wedding is hard.

 So Mike took a loan from his 401(k) to pay for the grand affair.
 And he’s still paying that liability back today.

 Mike and Jen are now divorcing.
 The loan (liability) was taken prior to the couple's marriage, and since it was Mike who wanted the big wedding and not Jen, but Jen and her friends and family did get to enjoy in the festivities, the question is:

 How should Mike’s 401(k) loan be paid back?

 What’s fair to both parties?

 On the one hand, maybe you’re thinking since it was Mike’s idea to have the big wedding, maybe it should be 100% on him to re-pay the liability.
 After all, it’s being deducted from his paycheck every week.